Hanoi’s 20 Best Street Eats to Spoil Your Taste Buds

 Nom 25 Ham Long (Vietnamese Salad)

-Ham Long is renowned for a dozen of salad stalls lined up the street.
-Amongst those, salad Mai Nga at No.25 is the oldest and most famous one.
-The restaurant differentiates itself from the crowed by the light sweet and sour flavor that no one can imitate.
-Here you can enjoy two main kinds of salad namely traditional dried beef salad and sun-dried salad mixed with organ meats.
-Other additional snacks include ‘banh bot loc’ (Vietnamese tapioca dumpling), ‘co ga’ (chicken’s neck) and ‘chim quay’ (roasted quail).
+Ham Long is distinguished for its rows of salad stalls, and amongst them, Mei Nga at No. 25 is the oldest and most renowned.
+The eatery sets itself apart with a distinctive sweet and sour flavor that is unparalleled.
+Diners can indulge in two primary varieties of salad: the traditional dried beef salad and a sun-dried salad enhanced with organ meats.
+Additional treats include 'banh bot loc' (Vietnamese tapioca dumplings), 'co ga' (chicken neck), and 'chim quay' (roasted quail).

 Nom 25 Ham Long- Photo: @2uang_